lquvatexas/lquvatexas.github.io/research.md

-My current research focus on the interpretability and dynamic latent embeddings of deep learning model in temporal data, particularly, multi-view learning and statistical Inference.
+My current research focuses on the interpretability and dynamic latent embeddings of deep learning model in temporal data, particularly, multi-view learning and statistical Inference.

-My career goal is to develop interpretable large-scale statistical learning methods to advance the science of technology and life science.
+My career goal is to develop interpretable large-scale statistical learning methods to advance the science of technology and biomedical research.

 I believe robust statistical learning methods are necessary and important in handling data heteroscedasticity.